Mechanical and Mechatronics Engineering

 Project

-Student suitable for this project should be interested in linguistics, acoustics, and VR audio technologies.
+Students suitable for this project should be interested in linguistics, second language acquisition, acoustics, and VR audio technologies.
 Reasonable familiarity with MATLAB or Python programming is recommended.

 Project